langurmonkey/website-source/content/blog/2025/gaiasky-ai-assistant.md

 ```

-## Storing Embeddings with ChromaDB
+## Storing embeddings with ChromaDB

 Once we've scraped the content, it’s time to turn that raw text into something that the machine can understand.
 This is where embeddings come into play.